 Featured Local Job: Full and Part-Time Retail Sales

-GRex Wireless located in Seneca is seeking full-time and part-time employees helping with customer service, sales, and secretarial work.
+GRex Wireless is seeking detail-oriented, highly motivated individuals for full-time and part-time positions at their Seneca location.

-Pay starts at $9.00/hour or more based on experience and attitude toward job.
+Pay is based on experience and attitude toward the job.
 Offering an hourly wage, tips, monthly bonuses, and paid vacation.
-They are looking for a personable individual that is willing to help their business succeed in the cellular and electronics industry
+We are looking for a personable individual that is willing to help our business succeed in the cellular and electronics industry.
+Duties include sales, customer service, secretarial work and inventory management.
+Along with helping to maintain a clean and safe work environment.

-A job application can be found on their website at www.grexwireless.com.
-Interested applicants should fill out and submit the application along with a resume to grexwirelessllc@gmail.com.

 Interested individuals may also apply on Facebook here.